doteq/dmme/README.md

 # dmme
-Send DM message to allusers on the discord server!
+Send DM message to all members on the discord server!

 You can download latest version here: https://github.com/doteq/dmme/releases